In this article:

 Should I Apply Conditioner to Oiled Hair?

-Putting oil and conditioner on the hair is important because they contain different constituents that are equally required for nourishing your hair.
-Although it is always better to first do the oil treatment and then apply conditioner after washing the hair.
+Putting oil and conditioner on the hair is important because they contain different constituents that are equally needed for hair nourishment.
+Moreover, it is better to first do the oil treatment and then apply conditioner after washing the hair.

 Benefits of Hair Oils